131 333 2.9K

-Gili T is the largest of the Gili Islands, and the best base for a couple of days in the region.
-So here’s a quick guide featuring the top things to do, places to stay and what you just shouldn’t miss!
+Gili T is the largest of the Gili Islands, and a great base for spending a couple of days in the region.
+This handy travel guide features the top things to do in the Gili Islands, where to stay and what you just shouldn’t miss.

-After the metropolis of Jakarta, adventure playground of Bandung, the temple land of Yogyakarta, and the untouched paradise of Raja Ampat, it was time for a few days on the Gili Islands.
-Several friends had been over the last few years and, rather than Bali, it felt like this might be Indonesia’s hottest ticket.
+After the metropolis of Jakarta, adventure playground of Bandung, the temple land of Yogyakarta, and the untouched paradise of Raja Ampat, it was time for a few days in the Gili Islands.
+Several friends had been over the last few years and, rather than Bali, it sounded like this might be Indonesia’s hottest ticket.

 There’s a distinct mix in accommodation on Gili T. Consider the area around Main Street backpacker central!
 That’s not to say there are lots of hostels filled with dorms.
 It’s a lot less frantic than that.
 Most are homestays, private apartments or small dive schools with rooms.

 Head around ten minutes away from Main Street and you’ll be in a land of stunning private villas and luxurious boutique hotels.
 It’s a distinctly different vibe with just a few beach bars lining the sand.
 Couples, honeymooners and people craving a real switch-off will love this part of the island.
 Plus, a lot of people flock here to catch the magical sunsets by the famous swings in water.